-Explanation : The shingle is decomposed laterite.
+Explanation : The shingle is water bound pebble.

 In civil engineering, Shingle is a thin piece of building material, usually with a butt end thicker than the other.
 Shingles are widely used as roof covering on residential buildings and sometimes for siding.
 They are of stock sizes and various materials—including wood, asphalt, and slate.
 They are attached in overlapping courses, or rows.